Nov 15, 2022

 1. Choosing a Platform to Build Your Website With

-There are different ways to build a website and learning how to start a food blog:
+There are different ways to build a website and learn how to start a food blog:

 - Content management systems (CMS).
 A CMS uses a graphical user interface to create and modify a website and its content.
 WordPress, Drupal, and Joomla are some of the most popular blogging platforms available.

 - Website builders.
 These allow you to create and customize your website using a simple drag-and-drop interface.
-Some examples include Weebly and Zyro.
+Some examples include Weebly and Hostinger website builders.

 2. Registering a Domain Name